aesisify/tarkov-grocery-list/README.md

 ## Credits

 - [tarkov.dev](https://tarkov.dev) - The absolute legends providing the API that makes this possible
+- [htmx](https://htmx.org) - The library that makes this possible
+- [Tailwind CSS](https://tailwindcss.com) - The library that makes this pretty
+- [SweetAlert2](https://sweetalert2.github.io) - The library that makes this pop
 - My lack of impulse control - For deciding to build this instead of actually playing the game

 ## License